jaydeepva/openshift-resources/README.md

 ### storage
 A few examples on how to share storage between containers and how to share storage between containers and external entities

+### storage
+A few examples on how configure and use service account and SCC